Australia's Police Badge History from Ozbadge.com

 qpolwaterpolicesgtaok.jpg

-All original numbered "Water Police" badges (except 1111) are Very Rare and the Sgt's badge is Extremely Rare.
+All original, numbered "Water Police" badges (except 1111) are Very Rare and the Sgt's badge is Extremely Rare.
 The Queensland Water Police unit now use the current standard issue badge.
 Hallmarked: A.J.
 Parkes. c1978-1989.

-A new cap badge and smaller flat ID badge design was introduced in 1989 by Commissioner N.Newham.
+The new metal cap badge and smaller flat ID badge design was introduced in 1989 by Commissioner N. NEWHAM.

 qpolkcbullionofficers.jpg